dominodatalab/llm_model_cascade/README.md

 *model_cascade.ipynb* - This notebook includes all the code necessary to run the methods detailed in the paper mentioned above.

+Additionally, an accompanying blog post about MoT is available at [Navigating Cost-Complexity: Mixture of Thought LLM Cascades Illuminate a Path to Efficient Large Language Model Deployment](https://towardsdatascience.com/navigating-cost-complexity-mixture-of-thought-llm-cascades-illuminate-a-path-to-efficient-large-23291d1eda41)

 ## Set up instructions